Here’s how much a beach badge costs in South Jersey

 Beach tags: Not required

 What to do: Swimming.
 Ask lifeguards on duty if ball throwing, surfing, kayaking, canoeing or use of an inflatable is allowed.
 Surfing permitted at Taylor Avenue.
 No glass containers, barbecues or alcohol.
-For handicap access contact the lifeguard headquarters at Lincoln Avenue and the Beach by calling 609-522-8528.
+For handicapped access, contact the lifeguard headquarters at Lincoln Avenue and the beach by calling 609-522-8528.

 More information: wildwoodnj.com